azat-co/practicalnode/chapter2/chapter2.md

 If you write serious apps using only core Node.js modules (refer to the following snippet for an example), you most likely find yourself reinventing the wheel by writing the same code continually for similar tasks, such as the following:

 - Parsing of HTTP request bodies
 - Parsing of cookies
 - Managing sessions
 - Organizing routes with a chain of `if` conditions based on URL paths and HTTP methods of the requests
 - Determining proper response headers based on data types

-To illustrate my point, here is an example of a two-route representational state transfer(<http://en.wikipedia.org/wiki/Representational_state_transfer>).

- (REST) API server, i.e., we have only two end points and they are also called *routes*.
+To illustrate my point, here is an example of a two-route [representational state transfer](http://en.wikipedia.org/wiki/Representational_state_transfer) (REST) API server, i.e., we have only two endpoints and they are also called *routes*.
 In this application, we use only core Node.js modules for server functions.
 A single &quot;userland&quot;/external native MongoDB driver module is used for persistence.
-This example is taken from beginner-friendly [Rapid Prototyping with JS](http://rpjs.co) (<http://rpjs.co>): Agile JavaScript Development by Azat Mardan [2013]:
+This example is taken from beginner-friendly [Full Stack JavaScript](https://github.com/azat-co/fullstack-javascript) (<http://https://github.com/azat-co/fullstack-javascript>)[Apress, 2018]:

 ```js
 const http = require('http');